NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Crawling Hand Swarm.md

 abilities_mid:
   - name: ""
   - name: "Stifle"
-    desc: "`pf2:r`  **Trigger** A creature in the swarm's space attempts to Cast a Spell with a verbal component or attempts an action with the linguistic or vocal traits\n**Effect** The swarming hands clamp over the triggering creature's mouth, preventing it from vocalizing.
+    desc: "`pf2:r`  **Trigger** A creature in the swarm's space attempts to Cast a Spell with a verbal component or attempts an action with the linguistic or vocal traits\n* * *\n\n**Effect** The swarming hands clamp over the triggering creature's mouth, preventing it from vocalizing.
 The affected creature must succeed at a DC 22 Reflex check save or the triggering action is disrupted."

 attacks:
   - name: ""